 “and fellow servant in the Lord”

 The word “servant” here is a slave.
 Tychicus was a fellow slave with Paul.
 You can tell something about the capacity of soul of someone by the way he treats his associates.
 The eight individuals listed in his paragraph are Paul’s associates.
 None of them were as gifted as the apostle Paul.
-Yet we see the size of Paul’s soul by the way he treats his colleagues.
-We do not read any sermons that Tychicus preached, or books that he wrote, or churches he founded, yet Paul calls him a “fellow slave,” someone who served the Lord sacrificially.
+Yet we see the size of Paul’s soul by how he treats his colleagues.
+We do not read any sermons that Tychicus preached, books he wrote, or churches he founded, yet Paul calls him a “fellow slave,” someone who served the Lord sacrificially.

 “will tell you all the news about me”

-Paul does not give a full account of his present estate in jail because Tychicus will do that personally when he arrives in Colosse.
+Paul does not give a complete account of his present estate in jail because Tychicus will do that personally when he arrives in Colosse.

 Even though the Colossians had never met Paul (Col. 2:1), they cared about him.
-They knew he was in prison.
 They knew his impact on the Roman world.
-Therefore, Paul sent Tychicus from Rome to tell them the latest news about Paul.
-The Colossians were exercised about the condition of Paul in jail.
-Tychicus will allay that concern.
-He will tell them how he is doing physically, materially, and spiritually.
+Thus, Paul sent Tychicus from Rome to give them the latest news about the apostle.
+Tychicus will allay their concern about him.
+He will share how Paul faired physically, materially, and spiritually.

 There is greatness in inconspicuous service.

 God uses people who are not conspicuous or spectacular.
 Tychicus was a man of great importance to the apostle Paul.

-The use of the term “fellow servant” indicates how Paul viewed his status among his coworkers.
+The term “fellow servant” indicates how Paul viewed his status among his coworkers.
 He viewed them as equals.

 Paul never told “religious lies” about his colleagues, describing them more than what they were.
 He never exaggerated their accomplishments.
 However, he did give them their due.
 He accurately estimated their abilities and qualities.
 This thumbnail sketch of Tychicus was accurate.
-He not only was a brother; he was a “beloved brother.”
-He not only was a minister; he was a “faithful minister.”
-He not only was a servant; he was a “fellow servant.”
+He was not only a brother but a “beloved brother.”
+He was not only a minister but a “faithful minister.”
+He was not only a servant but a “fellow servant.”